 Your U.S. tax information is still reported on a calendar-year basis even if you are living in a country that follows a non-calendar tax year (the United Kingdom and Australia, for example).

 You can request an automatic six-month extension of time to file if you live in a country with a non-calendar tax year.
 The extension can give you more time to gather information before the end of the tax year of the country where you live.

 The expat tax filing deadline with an extension is October 15, 2018.
 However, you must request this extension by filing a form with the IRS by the original due date of your return.

 FBAR Filing Deadline

-The FBAR filing deadline is no longer June 30th.
-Starting in 2017, it now coincides with the U.S. tax deadline of April 18th but an automatic six-month extension is available.
+The FBAR filing deadline coincides with the U.S. tax deadline of April 17th, but an automatic six-month extension is available.
 Visit the FBAR & FATCA Information page to learn more.